hyperledger/bevel/docs/source/guides/fabric/add-cli.md

 [//]: # (SPDX-License-Identifier: Apache-2.0)
 [//]: # (##############################################################################################)

-# Adding a CLI to Hyperledger Fabric
+# Add a CLI to Hyperledger Fabric Peer

 This guide explains how to add a CLI to an existing Hyperledger Fabric network using two methods: